UnitedHealthcare Medicare Supplement Review (2026): Cost, Pros & Cons

 UnitedHealthcare Member Benefits

-• Renew Active Fitness Program: UnitedHealthcare includes access to the Renew Active fitness program, which covers gym memberships at thousands of locations nationwide.
-The program also includes the AARP Staying Sharp online brain health platform, with content built around six pillars of brain health.
+• Renew Active Fitness Program: UnitedHealthcare includes access to the Renew Active fitness program, which covers gym memberships at participating locations nationwide.
+The program also includes the AARP Staying Sharp online brain health platform.

 • Dental Discounts: Get discounts on dental services through a dental discount network, covering everything from routine cleanings and exams to fillings, crowns, veneers, implants and teeth whitening.
 This is a discount program, not dental insurance.

-• Vision Discounts: Exclusive discounts on eye exams, contact lenses and eyewear are available through participating providers.
+• Vision Discounts: Members get discounts on eye exams, contact lenses and eyewear at participating providers.

 • Hearing Benefits: Access no-cost hearing exams and consultations.
 You’ll also get discounts on name-brand prescription hearing aids in addition to the standard AARP member discount.